-The orthopaedic surgery residents will all meet together monthly with selected faculty.
-The seminar will be divided into modules with quarterly assessments of competency progression.
-There will be repeated reflection, reading, and observational assignments to motivate leadership development.
+The orthopaedic surgery residents will all meet together one or two times per month with selected faculty.
+The seminar will be divided into modules focusing on different aspects of leadership.
+There will be repeated reflection, reading, and observational assignments to motivate development.
 Mentoring will be an essential part of the program.
-There will be cross subspecialty mentoring to maintain confidentiality.

 Leadership Seminar Overview

 - Reading on leadership and management

 - Participating in surgery with progressive responsibility and structured feedback

 - Simulation Performance with feedback